tekperfect/devops-docs/docs/courses/13-IAC/lessons/terraform.md

 4. What tools could you use to protect the secrets stored on your system?

 5. What other measure could you take to protect the code you plan to deploy?

+6. What industry best practices are available to secure your secrets?